-Subject: Quarterly Report: Occupational Health and Safety Update
+Subject: Quarterly Report: Occupational Health and Safety Update for July 1 to September 30, 2021

 It is recommended that the Toronto Police Services Board (Board) receive this report.

 There are no financial implications relating to the recommendations contained within this report.